smeed652/everybite-app-admin/docs/active/DEVELOPMENT-STYLE-GUIDE.md

 2. **Test-Driven Quality** - Build tests after functionality is stable
 3. **Atomic Design** - Use systematic component architecture
 4. **Iterative Refinement** - Improve through cycles of feedback and iteration
+5. **Backend-First Data Processing** - Frontend should display data as received from Lambda/API calls; data transformations should happen at the backend level, with frontend transformations only in exceptional circumstances

+## Project Planning and Execution Workflow

+### Plan Creation and Approval Process

+**Step 1: Plan Creation**

+- Create a detailed plan with clear phases
+- Each phase should have specific, measurable deliverables
+- Include estimated time, risk level, and impact for each phase
+- Document any dependencies between phases

+**Step 2: Plan Review and Agreement**

+- Present the complete plan to stakeholders
+- Discuss and refine the plan based on feedback
+- Ensure all parties agree on the approach before starting work
+- Document the final agreed-upon plan

+**Step 3: Phase-by-Phase Execution**

+- Work through phases sequentially
+- **Do not proceed to the next phase until current phase is approved as complete**
+- Each phase completion requires explicit approval from stakeholders
+- Document progress and any deviations from the original plan

+**Step 4: Phase Completion Criteria**

+- All deliverables for the phase are complete
+- Functionality is working as expected
+- Any issues discovered are documented and added to TODO if not immediately addressed
+- Stakeholder approval is obtained before moving to next phase

+### Phase Approval Process

+**Before Starting Work:**

+1. Present complete plan with all phases
+2. Get agreement on approach and priorities
+3. Confirm understanding of deliverables and success criteria

+**During Execution:**

+1. Complete all work for current phase
+2. Test and verify functionality works as expected
+3. Document any issues or deviations
+4. Request approval to mark phase as complete

+**Phase Completion:**

+1. Demonstrate working functionality
+2. Show that all deliverables are met
+3. Get explicit approval from stakeholders
+4. Only then proceed to next phase

+**Benefits:**

+- Prevents scope creep and unexpected changes
+- Ensures quality at each step
+- Maintains clear communication and expectations
+- Allows for course correction if issues arise

 ## Development Workflow